016Saurabh/bank-customer-churn-model/README.md

 google.colab (if using Google Colab)then
-from google.colab import drive drive.mount('/content/drive') using this and run in colab and we give the  access the to google colab
+from google.colab import drive drive.mount('/content/drive') using this and run in colab and we give the  access to google colab